 Throughout her career, Cheryl has held chef, pastry chef and/or supervisory positions in restaurants, hotels, bakeries, health care facilities, colleges, and inns.
 She also owned her own business, making specialty cakes and catering various events from parties to weddings.

-Cheryl has more than eighteen years of experience teaching and mentoring students of all ages in the areas of baking, cooking, customer service, business management, and hospitality and entrepreneurship.
+Cheryl has more than twenty years of experience teaching and mentoring students of all ages in the areas of baking, cooking, customer service, business management, and hospitality and entrepreneurship.

 About the Program

-This program encompasses many aspects of the foodservice industry including practicing and mastering essential safety and sanitation standards, cooking and baking methods, menu and recipe development, nutrition, global cuisine, restaurant management, entrepreneurship, table service and employability skills such as time management, communication, and reliability.
+The two-year Culinary Arts program encompasses many aspects of the food service industry, including practicing and mastering essential safety and sanitation standards, cooking and baking methods, menu and recipe development, nutrition, global cuisine, restaurant management, entrepreneurship, table service and employability skills such as time management, communication, and reliability.

 Virtual Open House Dates and Links